 Jimmy believes in empathy, living in the present, leveling up, and radical candor.

-Erica is a proud terp with a degree in Finance from the University of Maryland.
-Previously a management consultant and operations leader, Erica is here to channel her people passion into cultivating a diverse, welcoming culture where everyone wants to come to work each day.
+Previously in management consulting and operations, Erica is here to channel her people passion into cultivating a diverse, welcoming culture where everyone wants to come to work each day.
 She is also passionate about improving the quality of patient care and volunteers at Memorial Sloan Kettering Cancer Center.
 Outside of work Erica never sits still – you may find her running through Central Park or spending time with loved ones.
+Erica holds a Finance degree from the University of Maryland and is currently an MBA candidate at New York University.

 Erica believes in respect, work-life balance, new experiences, and doing what you love.